 Amendments to the Occupational Health and Safety Regulation (OHSR), Part 5: Chemical Agents and Biological Agents – Emergency Planning came into effect on February 3, 2025.
 Changes include additional requirements to minimize the risk, likelihood, and harm caused by an emergency involving hazardous substances.
 Hazardous substances include biological, chemical or physical hazards that may reasonably […]

-What is the first step to improving psychological health and safety in the workplace?
-The first step is developing and implementing a formal psychological health and safety policy.
-A policy establishes clear expectations, roles, and responsibilities, signaling an organization's commitment to protecting staff from stress and burnout.
+How can you improve psychological health and safety in the workplace?
+One first step is to develop and implement a formal psychological health and safety policy.
+A policy establishes clear expectations, roles, and responsibilities, signalling an organization's commitment to protecting staff from stress and burnout.

 It’s January 2026, the time for setting a fresh tone for your team.
 Protecting your team’s psychological health is just as critical as protecting their physical safety.
 When we ignore the psychological side of work, the burden of stress and burnout doesn't just rest with the individual—it affects the whole team.